yzprofile/ngx_http_dyups_module/README.md

         }
     }

-If your original config looks like this:
+If your original config looks like this, upstream is not variables:

     proxy_pass http://upstream_name;

+please appaly nginx-1.16.0-dyups_upstream.patch, like this:

+    patch -p1 < path/ngx_http_dyups_module/nginx-1.16.0-dyups_upstream.patch

+this patch allow dynamic upstream with upstream is not variable, but it can only be used to update upstream, can not be used to delete upstream.
+See the patch for detail.

-please replace it with:
+or replace it with:

     set $ups upstream_name;
     proxy_pass http://$ups;